 Click the Projects link in the header to open the Projects list.

-From the action menu of the project that you want to clone your project, select Delete.
+From the action menu of the project that you want to clone, select Delete.

 Click the Archive project button.

 Under certain conditions (for example, if the project is used in cross-project agile boards), you are asked to confirm the operation.

 The selected project is archived.
 You can no longer create issues and articles in the project.

 This operation can also be performed by clicking the Archive project button in the header on the Edit Project page.